gratitude is the first step towards a more generous life.

 Joe and Mary Slawek started FONA international in 1987, and I picked out the best quotes from their news interview.

-They start with gratitude.
 "We recognize that it all came from the hard work of our people"

 They look to make invest intentionally.
 "We were looking at what investments we could make"

-They look beyond the right here, right now, and instead look to create a lasting impact.
-"As we enter the 4th quarter of our lives, we don't want to be in the spot where we wish we did this"
+They look beyond the right here, right now, and instead look to create a lasting impact"As we enter the 4th quarter of our lives, we don't want to be in the spot where we wish we did this"

 If you want to watch the NBC news interview, here's the link.